schiafang/account-login/README.md

 - [x] use test account and password to sign in page

 **Add cookie to keep logged in**
-- [x] keep logged in before closed page
+- [x] keep logged in before close page
-- [x] or click sign out icon to log out
+- [x] or click sign-out icon to log out

 <br>